artnaz/wavetrend-3d/README.md

 And for reference a screenshot from TradingView (note that the data is not identical):
 ![tradingview](assets%2Ftradingview_screenshot.jpg "WaveTrend 3D screenshot from TradingView")

+## Next steps

+* Signals like crossover, median crosses and divergences are not automatically observed yet.
+* Unit tests can be expanded.
+At this moment, the visualisation part and custom arguments are not tested.

 ## Limitations

 * Obviously, this is just one indicator and in our opinion should not be used in isolation for trading.